ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

 	.url("www.ibm.com").build();
 	```

--  `Functionality added for FirefoxWeb, ChromeWeb, SafariWeb, ChromeAppExtension and extra optional settings introduced for Apns and FCM.`
+4. Functionality added for FirefoxWeb, ChromeWeb, SafariWeb, ChromeAppExtension and extra optional settings introduced for Apns and FCM.

-4. Create the message as listed:
+5. Set all the optional settings for platforms (APNs, FCM, Safari etc).

 		```javascript
 		//For APNs settings